japila-books/spark-sql-internals/docs/hive/HiveUtils.md

 Initializing HiveMetastoreConnection version [hiveMetastoreVersion] using [jars]
 ```

-In the end, `newClientForMetadata` requests the `IsolatedClientLoader` for a link:IsolatedClientLoader.adoc#createClient[HiveClient].
+In the end, `newClientForMetadata` requests the `IsolatedClientLoader` for a IsolatedClientLoader.md#createClient[HiveClient].

-NOTE: `newClientForMetadata` is used when `HiveExternalCatalog` is requested for a link:HiveExternalCatalog.adoc#client[HiveClient].
+NOTE: `newClientForMetadata` is used when `HiveExternalCatalog` is requested for a HiveExternalCatalog.md#client[HiveClient].

 === [[newClientForExecution]] `newClientForExecution` Utility